albertkun/22S-ASIAAM-191A/docs/labs/week7/index.md

-# Conditionals, Map Layers, and Visual Design
+# ConditionALs, Map Layers, and Visual Design

 Today we will focus on styling our map through the use of Leaflet [`Feature groups`](https://leafletjs.com/reference.html#featuregroup), which means more JavaScript!